Analysis: How Mariners GM Jerry Dipoto could get Seattle’s offseason overhaul started at GM meetings

 Do they dump $40 million a year on 37-year-old Max Scherzer or offer huge money to Noah Syndergaard, who has pitched sparingly due to injury?
 Is lefty Robbie Ray, the likely winner of the AL Cy Young, a possibility?
 Would those pitchers even want to venture to an unproven team?

-With Kyle Lewis’ past knee issues, the Mariners could also look to add a true centerfielder to allow Jarred Kelenic to move back to left field and use the designate hitter spot for Lewis and Mitch Haniger and not rush the development of Julio Rodriguez.
+With Kyle Lewis’ past knee issues, the Mariners also could look to add a true center fielder to allow Jarred Kelenic to move back to left field and use the designated hitter spot for Lewis and Mitch Haniger and not rush the development of Julio Rodriguez.

-The past industry thinking was that Seattle must pay over 10-15 percent above market value to sign free agents due to the lack of consistent, or really any, postseason appearance in the last two decades, location and travel and other aspects.
+The past industry thinking was that Seattle must pay more than 10-15% above market value to sign free agents due to the lack of consistent, or really any, postseason appearance in the past two decades, location and travel and other aspects.
 The Mariners have the money to do that.
 And it’s why trades might also be an easier avenue to access that talent though it’s more painful for a team to give up prospects than dollars.

 “What we did get to 90 wins, the fact that this place was electric for the final three days, truly, this has to be a more appealing place to a major league free agent than it has been in many years,” Dipoto said.
 “That’s going to help us a lot.”